 A simple tool to find rhyming words or its synonym/ anatomy, etc.

 Bottomline: Find better or more appropriate words

 This online tool helps you find duplicate content on the web.
 Useful if you hire a content writer, or if you want to check if someone is stealing your published content.
 However, both of these services are paid.

 In the free version, you can only check for plagiarism for the published article (no option to copy paste text).

 And guess what, the premium version is pretty cheap (0.05 cents for one post irrespective of its length) So basically, for $5 a month, you can check 100 articles, which is kind of okay for a medium sized blog.

 Bottomline: better go for the paid service.

-Another simple tool to capitalize title of your article in a right way.
+Another simple tool to capitalize on the title of your article in the right way.
 Like – AP style, Chicago Manual, etc. Just copy paste the title, and it’ll give the revised title.

 Bottomline: Helpful if you want to capitalize a lot of titles from your old posts.